-- The rights to receive cash flows from the asset have expired, or - Based on above evaluation, either (a) the Company has transferred substantially all the risks and rewards of the asset, or (b) the Company has neither transferred nor retained substantially all the risks and rewards of the asset, but has transferred control of theasset.
+- ,or - Based on above evaluation, either (a) the Company has transferred substantially all the risks and rewards of the asset, or (b) the Company has neither transferred nor retained substantially all the risks and rewards of the asset, but has transferred control of the asset.

 When it has neither transferred nor retained substantially all of the risks and rewards of the asset, nor transferred control of the asset, the Company continues to recognise the transferred asset to the extent of the Company's continuing involvement.
-In that case, the Company also recognises an associated liability.
-The transferred asset and the associated liability are measured on a bases that reflect the rights and obligations that the Company has retained.
+In that case, the Company also recognises an